-The first report tracking progress and climate action in the shipping sector was published in September 2022 by UMAS and the UN Climate Change High Level Champions, supported by the Getting to Zero Coalition and funded by Lloyd’s Register.THE UN CLIMATE CHANGE HIGH°LEVEL CHAMPIONS UMAS GTZ LLOYD'S REGISTER
+The second report tracking progress and climate action in the shipping sector was published in September 2022 by UMAS and the UN Climate Change High-Level Champions, supported by the Getting to Zero Coalition and funded by Lloyd’s Register.THE UN CLIMATE CHANGE HIGH-LEVEL CHAMPIONS UMAS GTZ READ THE REPORT

 Discover more about our actions and initiatives, and other ways shipping is racing to net zero

 Avoiding greenwashing and defining emission reductions: How a science-based framework could catalyse maritime’s Race to Zero

 UMAS Principal Consultant, Jean-Marc Bonello explains what impact a science-based framework will have on the sector’s Race to Zero.READ MORE

 “If Green Corridors succeed, in 2030 zero-emission shipping will be a commercially viable option anywhere”

 Green Corridors are specific shipping routes where the feasibility of zero-emission shipping is catalyzed by a combination of public and private actions.
 Jesse Fahnestock, Head of Research and Analysis at the Global Maritime Forum, explains why Green Corridors are fundamental to Shipping’s Race to Zero.READ MORE

 Maritime sector and green hydrogen leaders agree on ambitious targets and collaboration to reach zero emissions global shipping by 2050